Shaykhism: Karim Khan

 Al-Rashti had hundreds of students and several of his leading students claimed to be the true successors to his scholarship.
 The two main currents of Shaykhism since then came to be known as the Kermani and Tabrizi Schools.

 Karim Khan Kermani (1809/1810-1870/1871) became the leader of the main Shaykhi group.
 He became the foremost critic of those that formed a new religion, writing four essays against them.
 He repudiated some of the more radical teachings of Ahsai and Rashti and moved the Shaykhi school back towards the mainstream Usuli teachings.
 Karim Khan Kirmani was succeeded by his son Shaykh Muhammad Khan Kirmani (1846–1906), then by Muhammad's brother Shaykh Zaynal 'Abidln Kirmani (1859–1946).
-Shaykh Zayn al-'Abidin Kirmani was succeeded by Shaykh Abu al-Qasim Ibrahimi (1896–1969), who was succeeded by his son 'Abd al-Rida Khan Ibrahimi who was a leader until his death.
+Shaykh Zayn al-'Abidin Kirmani was succeeded by Shaykh Abu al-Qasim Ibrahimi (1896–1969), who was succeeded by his son 'Abd al-Reza Khan Ebrahimi who was a leader until his death.